 Setup

-The initial perspective provides a straightforward view of the data.
-The different presented scenarios serve as a basis for the repeated measurement of the same latent construct and the resulting score can be interpreted as a user factor (or individual differences).
+In this perspective, the repeated evaluations across scenarios serve as a multi-item measurement of the same latent construct, and the resulting average score is interpreted as a user factor (individual difference).

-For each evaluation dimension (e.g., risk and utility), we compute average scores across all queried topics.
-Using these cores one can, for instance, investigate if the overall attributions differ among participants or if they correlate with other queried user factors.
-For example, exploring if the average risk attributed to all topics relates to a general disposition to risk measured using other psychometric scales.
+For each evaluation dimension (e.g., risk and utility), we compute each participant’s mean score across all queried topics.
+Using these scores one can, for instance, investigate whether the overall attributions differ among participants, or whether they correlate with other user-level variables from the survey—such as whether average attributed risk across all topics relates to a general risk disposition measured by a psychometric scale.

 Pearson's product-moment correlation